EarToEarOak/SDRSharp-Net-Remote/readme.md

     {"Name":"Net Remote","Version":"1.0.5282.28765"}

-Commands will also be read from the serial port set in the control panel, currently the port defaults to 115200 8N1.
+If 'Serial' is enabled in the control panel commands will be read from the serial port, currently the port defaults to 115200 8N1.

 ## Commands ##
 Commands are JSON formatted strings containing a *Command*, *Method* and  optional *Value* attributes.
 For example to set the current volume to 30: